Divorce and Separation

 What Should You Do Next?

-What Happens at That First Consultation?
+What Happens at the First Consultation?

 During your first meeting with one of our divorce solicitors, we will discuss why your relationship has broken down, if you have any children, your initial thoughts about the future and your income, savings, pensions and assets.
 We will then discuss the best way forward to achieve the best possible outcome for you and talk you through the legal separation process.
 Sometimes divorce might not be the route that you want to take, and separation may be a preferred route for you.